larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Now I take it back.
 This may not be.
 This looks like our blocks.
-Oh by Roger Banks phone number six film #7 is an arm and.
+Oh by Roger Banks film number
+six, film number six an arm and.
 I'm not even sure that it's here, and this might be the Stanford armor or someplace around.